Workforce testing – FAQs for employers

 Do vaccinated employees need to continue using lateral flow tests and/or undergo temperature checks?

-Yes.
 Current advice is that vaccinated employees should continue to be part of any workplace testing schemes or other safety measures, such as temperature checks.
 This is because no vaccine is 100% effective at preventing a Covid-19 infection and the effect of vaccination on transmission is currently unknown.

-Key legal issues raised by workplace testing
+Other legal issues raised by workplace testing

 Do we need to amend any of our sickness policies?